RayHightower/RayHightower.com/_posts/2018-03-28-quick-win-with-raspberry-pi-model-3.markdown

 ### Burning the SD Card

+_Warning: The card burning procedure could destroy your machine (yes, your laptop).
+The procedure uses `sudo`, which grants you [superpowers](/sudo-disclaimer/) over the machine.
+Please backup your laptop before doing anything related to this procedure.
+And then, double-check the steps as you go._

 There's a GUI for burning a Raspberry Pi OS.
 I prefer the command line because the shell always works, while GUIs can be subject to operating system updates.
 Therefore, the command line method will be described here.

 First, grab the disk designation of the SD card.